16 Things Fake Psychics Say

 - Feeling helpless

-Psychics, phone or Internet, can sometimes tell you with shocking accuracy about your current feelings or situation.
-That's because the people who call mostly have some or all the above traits.
+Phone or internet psychics can sometimes tell you with shocking accuracy about your current feelings or situation.
+That's because the people who call mostly have some or all of the above traits.
 Experienced phone psychics will also listen to your tone, your accent, and even background noises in order to decide what to tell you.
 According to statistics, both rich and poor people call psychics, and half a million women said they'd gladly spend $1000 (if they had it) on a psychic friend they could talk to regularly.

-The job of a fake psychic is to keep clients coming back, get them "addicted" to psychic readings, and take their money (most goes to the network, not the psychic) until the client either feels better--sometimes the client really does feel better!--or wakes up and smells the coffee.
+The job of a fake psychic is to keep clients coming back, get them "addicted" to psychic readings, and take their money (most goes to the network, not the psychic) until the client either feels better or wakes up and smells the coffee.

 If you're going to call, prepare.
-Get a pre-paid credit card with a minimal amount on it; avoid the possibility of losing big money to charges you didn't authorize, or you didn't think you authorized.
-Maybe a tiny checked box you didn't see, or pressing a certain digit on your phone, was the default, and now you belong to a "club" or "circle" that charges you monthly.
+Get a pre-paid credit card with a minimum amount on it; avoid the possibility of losing big money to charges you didn't authorize or you didn't think you authorized.
+There may be a tiny checked box you didn't see on the website, or perhaps pressing a certain digit on your phone was the default, and now you belong to a "club" or "circle" that charges you monthly.
 A throwaway credit card reduces the risk.

 Before you get to speak to a psychic reader on the phone, a clerk or salesperson will pry for all sorts of detailed information about you, and then hard-sell you on more than you want.
-Understand that he thinks you're a sucker--just because you called.
+Understand that the salesperson thinks you're a sucker just because you called.
 Listen carefully to the clerk's description of your options and the charges.
 If anything sounds slick or very expensive, object to it immediately.
-Say "Stop!" and "Will you explain that again?"
-Say "But your ad said two dollars a minute.
+Say, "Stop!" and, "Will you explain that again?"
+Say, "But your ad said two dollars a minute.
 Why do you now say $6.99?"
 Troubled callers tend to be vulnerable and passive and easily distracted by fast talk.
 Stay conscious of how much money they intend to take from your credit card.

-- I've had a recording tell me "You have $75 in your account" when I did not create any account with them.
+- I've had a recording tell me, "You have $75 in your account," when I did not create an account with them.
 They were just trying to get me to believe I had $75 to spend on their psychic services.

 - I've had a clerk tell me I couldn't have the advertised "free reading" with a psychic unless I first gave them my credit card information.
 I hung up.

-- I responded to an ad that offered a five-minute reading for five dollars, and phoned in.
-A clerk arranged my five minutes with the psychic, but before I got to talk with the psychic he told me that almost every caller wants to extend the reading beyond five minutes, so I should give them my credit card information to pay in advance for the extra minutes.
+- I responded to an ad that offered a five-minute reading for five dollars and phoned in.
+A clerk arranged my five minutes with the psychic, but before I got to talk to the psychic, he told me that almost every caller wants to extend the reading beyond five minutes.
+He also said I should give them my credit card information to pay in advance for the extra minutes.
 I told them I intended to listen to the psychic for five minutes and no more.
 They insisted.
 I said, "You advertised five minutes for $5 and I want my five minutes."
-They finally gave me my five minutes and when a beep signaled that time was up I hung up, and owed them nothing extra.
+They finally gave me my five minutes and when a beep signaled that time was up, I hung up and owed them nothing extra.

 Highly intelligent or educated people can be fooled into forking over their hard-earned money for fake psychic readings.
-No one is immune to a seduction that promises magically instant answers to painful problems--and we all have them from time to time.
+No one is immune to a seduction that promises instant answers to painful problems—and we all have them from time to time.

 If you must have a reading, don't go online, and don't phone a network.
-Even if there IS a real psychic on the other end, electromagnetic interference between the caller and psychic, and the pressures of time and money, might distort the reading.
-Consult an astrologer or Tarot-card reader, preferable one you can meet in person.
-A genuine astrologer or Tarot reader will be glad to give you his or her full name and references, so trust can be established before you pour your heart out.
-The cost is a flat fee set beforehand, not per minute.
-And it will be a true reading by a true human practitioner.
-You can get all your questions answered and avoid tons of automated emails telling you that you need yet another reading, for a higher and higher price.
+Even if there is a real psychic on the other end, electromagnetic interference between the caller and psychic, and the pressures of time and money might distort the reading.
+Consult an astrologer or Tarot card reader, preferably one you can meet in person.
+A genuine astrologer or Tarot reader will be glad to give you his or her full name and references so that trust can be established before you pour your heart out.
+The cost is a flat fee set beforehand, not per minute, and it will be a true reading by a true human practitioner.
+You can get all your questions answered and avoid tons of automated emails telling you that you need yet another reading for a higher and higher price.

 Can't find a local, live diviner?
 Don't have a nickel to spare?
-When you are suffering don't search online and pay strangers for answers that their own websites say are meant for "entertainment only."
-Instead, look around you and find an older, experienced person who has led a good life, and ask for their honest advice.
-Then take their advice.
+When you are suffering, don't search online and pay strangers for answers that their own websites say are meant for "entertainment only."
+Instead, look around you and find an older, experienced person who has led a good life.
+Ask them for their honest advice and take their advice.
 The right person will not be shocked or upset by what you have to say.
 They know life is not easy and not every question has an answer.